Holy-Knights-NFT/wikibook/2-holyknight-walkthrough/README.md

+# Start the game

-# A description of HolyKnight's character and equipment concepts.
+A description of HolyKnight's Character and Equipment concepts.

 ![](../assets/overview.png)